UEFI Memory Forensics: A Framework for UEFI Threat Analysis: Background

-Traditional function pointer hooking operates by overriding the function pointers to redirect execution flow.
-This involves replacing the address stored in a function pointer with the address of attacker-controlled code.
-When the software attempts to call the legitimate function, the altered pointer redirects execution to the malicious code.
-This technique allows attackers to intercept function calls and execute their own code before or instead of the original functionality.
-A diagram illustrating the mechanism of function pointer hooking is provided in \autoref{fig:tradHooking}.
+\textbf{Function Pointer Hooking. } Function pointer hooking replaces a legitimate function address with the address of attacker-controlled code.
+When the system calls the hooked function, execution is redirected to the malicious code, allowing attackers to intercept calls and execute their own code before or instead of the original functionality (see \autoref{fig:tradHooking}).
+For example, Glupteba's UEFI bootkit~\cite{Glupteba_2024} replaces the \texttt{LoadImage} entry in the Boot Services Table with a malicious handler, causing every image load during boot to pass through the bootkit.
+This allows it to patch subsequent components in the boot chain, including the Windows Boot Manager, ultimately disabling security mechanisms during startup.